mortdeus/goblin/README.md

 http://golang.org/LICENSE
 ##### Notice:
-While this code is definitely inspired by plan9's tools, these tools are not a direct c to go ource *port* of the original plan9 tools.
+While this code is definitely inspired by plan9's tools, these tools are not a direct c to go source **port** of the original plan9 tools.

 All goblin code is written from scratch the ground up, Therefore goblin software is not legally tied the Lucent Public License, or any